UX & Graphic Designer, Design Teacher & Researcher

 I have worked with startups and numerous Hong Kong businesses that are founded by western people like myself.

 Working with developers is excellent.
-Developers are problem-solvers just like designers, and there is mutual respect for each other.
-My experience with them has been so smooth that I have to communicate very little to them, and often with a few emails, everything is clear to all sides.
+Developers are problem-solvers, just like designers, and there is mutual respect.
+My experience with them has been very smooth, to the point, and in only a few emails, everything is clear to all sides.
 Sometimes I am wondering why can’t anyone be this easy?